trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    0.923076923076923 -3.00000000000000  1.00000000000000 0.0
    1.00000000000000 -3.50000000000000  3.50000000000000 0.0
 ```
-or by constructing the `nKnots` by `4` array supplying it to the new procedure.
+or by constructing the `nKnots` x `4` array and supplying it to the new procedure.
 The respective constructors are
 ```
    [Return:Dict{String,Any}] newSplineCurve(name::String, dataFile::String)
    Generic: new(...)